magentabusiness/magentabusiness.github.io/docs/domains.md

 login-with-domain:
     0:
         image: /images/user-guide/domain/domain-login-1-ce.png
-        title: 'Now you can use your domain name to access ThingsBoard web interface and services.
+        title: 'Now you can use your domain name to access IoT Hub web interface and services.
 Try to login by entering the chosen domain name in the browser address line.'

 domain-details:
     0: